openshift/osdctl/docs/command/osdctl_network_verify-egress.md

 ### Options

 ```
-      --cacert string           (optional) path to cacert file to be used with https requests being made by verifier
+      --cacert string           (optional) path to a file containing the additional CA trust bundle.
+Typically set so that the verifier can use a configured cluster-wide proxy.
       --cluster-id string       (optional) OCM internal/external cluster id to run osd-network-verifier against.
       --debug                   (optional) if provided, enable additional debug-level logging
   -h, --help                    help for verify-egress